 Above: As featured in the New York Times — yup, read all about our escapades in this 2,200-word feature story that appeared on p.1 of the Home & Garden section on Aug.
 18, 2011.

-Oh, and here’s me showing off my latest project — my office remodel.
-Which was epic: My friend Denise and I pasted 300 squares of vintage wallpaper on the four walls, creating a crazy patchwork quilt of 18 different designs of wallpaper.
+Oh, and here’s me showing off one of my office remodel.
+My friend Denise and I pasted about 200 squares of vintage wallpaper on the four walls, creating a crazy patchwork quilt (note: there is method in this madness) of 18 different designs of wallpaper.
 We celebrated by getting all Love American Style Gothic with the photo.

-Hey, see me talkin’ about Mid Century Modest in this cool etsy.com video:
+Hey, see me talkin’ about Mid Century Modest in this etsy.com video:

 - Columbus Post-Dispatch: Back to the bones: Restoring ’50s homes